How To Accept What You Cannot Change

 Being depressed and frustrated with life can bring on suicidal thoughts.
 Some people act on those feelings and emotions.
 And some of us do not.

-Changing how you think about what you can’t change is the answer to changing those feelings and emotions.
+Changing the way, you think about what it is you can’t change.
+It is going to be the answer to changing those feelings and emotions.
 That will come.

-Sometimes, we have no control over when they appear, and we can’t change that either.
-We can only change how we accept what is now different.
+Sometimes we have no control over when they appear.
+We can’t change that either.
+We can only change how we choose to accept what is now different in our life.

-Although everyone has experienced depression in some form, some can’t change the fact that their depression is a result of a medical condition.
+Although everyone has experienced depression in some form.
+But some can’t change the fact that their depression is a result of a medical condition.

-Accepting this change can provide medical help to those who struggle with depression and anxiety.
-Better manage their situation more healthily.
+Accepting this change.
+Can help those who struggle with depression and anxiety medically.
+Better manage their situation in a healthier manner.

 My Aha Moment!

-Because I woke up like this, I wanted to understand more about the Serenity Prayer.
+Because I clearly woke up like this.
+I wanted to understand more about the Serenity Prayer.

-I desired serenity in my situation.
-The word’s origin was what I was after the state of being calm, peaceful, and untroubled.
+In my thirst for serenity in my situation.
+The origin of the word was what I was after.
+The state of being calm, peaceful, and untroubled.

-I found myself speaking aloud the first line of the prayer, which says,
+I found myself speaking aloud the first line of the prayer that says,

 “God, give me the grace to accept with serenity the things that cannot be changed,”